semagrow/semagrow/README.md

 ```bash
 $ mvn clean package -P docker
 ```
-The produced image will be tagged as `semagrow` and will contain Tomcat with Semagrow deployed.
+The produced image will be tagged as `semagrow:latest` and will contain Tomcat with Semagrow deployed.

 If you get the following error